Laser Printer vs. Inkjet Printer

 So, considering all the pros and cons presented above, you should figure out which technology is best for your circumstances.

 Some brief history first, as is my wont...
-Inkjet printer manufacturers' business model has always been to sell the printer for less, sometimes at a loss, then make it up with ink sales.
+Inkjet printer manufacturers' business model has been to sell the printer for less, sometimes at a break-even price or even a loss, then make it up with ink sales.
 This is why many printer brands include technology that makes it difficult or impossible to use 3rd party refill ink.
-It's a form of the old razor and blades business model where the manufacturer sells for cheap, or even gives away, the headlining item (the razor handle) then make all the real money on the necessary and frequent supplemental sales (the blades).
+It's a form of the old razor and blades business model where the manufacturer sells for cheap, or even gives away, the headlining item (the razor handle that uses custom blades) then makes all the real money on the necessary and frequent supplemental sales (the blades themselves).

 Now there's a better way.

 After 30-some years, the printer manufacturers have finally heard your cries.
-Some manufacturers have introduced so-called "ECO" or "super-tank" ink-jet printers.
-These printers include extra large tanks built-in that are designed to be refilled by the user with bottled factory ink that comes with the printer.
+Some manufacturers have introduced so-called "eco" or "super-tank" ink-jet printers.
+These printers include extra large tanks built-in that are designed to be refilled by the user with bottled genuine manufacturer ink that comes with the printer.
 Yield per bottle can run to several thousand pages.
 And replacement bottles aren't very expensive, either.
 Obviously, without those expensive supplemental ink purchases to rely on, printer manufacturers have to charge quite a bit more for the printer up front.
+But it's still way cheaper in the long run if you do a lot of printing, e.g. hundreds of pages per month.

 I suspect that printer manufacturers were starting realize how much people hate and despise printers and so quit buying them.
+The need for printers is waning somewhat these days as more things are done online.
 Bad for business.

 Other people were simply buying inexpensive new printers instead of the super expensive replacement ink.
 That sort of wrecked the razor and blades model that printer manufacturers were relying on.
 Even worse for business.

-And finally all those decommissioned comparatively big and heavy printers are tossed into landfills by the millions.
-Manufacturers today are starting to be held to higher account and responsibility, especially in the EU, on the lifecycle of their products.
-Legislation is making it more expensive for manufacturers to produce products that end up in landfills before their natural life ends.
+All those printers that people discarded (due to the preceding points) into landfills by the millions.
+Manufacturers today are being held to higher account and responsibility, especially in the EU, regarding the total lifecycle of their products.
+And as consumer technology goes, printers are comparatively large and heavy, increasing that liability.
+Legislation is making it more expensive for manufacturers to produce products that end up in landfills especially before their natural life ends.

-For these and probably other reasons, we're seeing more consumer friendly eco tank options today.
+For these and probably other reasons, we're seeing more consumer friendly eco/super-tank options today.

 I still don't generally recommend inkjet for all the (other) reasons I gave above.
-But if you print a lot, especially photos, and must have an inkjet, then choosing an ECO model will save you a lot of money.
+But if you print a lot, especially photos, and must have an inkjet, then choosing an eco/super-tank model can save you a lot of money.
 Otherwise, buy a laser printer.
-And even then, some of today's newest laser printers can print inkjet-quality photos.
+Some of today's newest laser printers can print inkjet-quality photos -- check the reviews first.

 If all the above pros, cons, and other verbiage weren’t as helpful as I’d hoped, then use the following points to help decide.

 If printing photos yourself at home is important then you need an inkjet.
 However instead, you might consider using one of the numerous online photo printing services.
-Results are often better and they costs less, especially for 4x6 prints which most services practically give away.
+Results are usually better and they costs less, especially for 4x6 prints which are quite inexpensive especially at higher numbers, e.g. 50 or more.

 If both 1 and 2 are true, then you need both inkjet and laser.
 It may sound extravagant to have two printers, but it's really not.
 In this case, you can get by with a black-only laser (they are cheap) and do your color printing on the ink jet.

-If color printing (text or otherwise) is unimportant, for example, you mainly print boring documents and email, then a black-only laser may be indicated.
+If color printing (text or otherwise) is unimportant, for example, you mainly print documents and email, then a black-only laser may be indicated.
 They’re as cheap to purchase as inkjet printers but have all the advantages of laser in terms of cost, speed, and convenience.
-However, cheap black-only lasers don't have scanners.

 More about Online Printing

 It’s also far less hassle especially if you have a lot to print.
 Just upload your photos and that’s it.
 The online company will mail you the prints.
-Or if you use a local retailer like Walgreen's, CVS, Walmart, etc. then you can pick them up in person, often on the same day.
+Or if you use a local retailer like Walgreen's, CVS, Walmart, etc. then you may be able to pick them up in person, often on the same day.

 I ask all the above questions when determining what kind of printer to suggest to a client.
 In general, I prefer lasers unless there’s a compelling reason to buy an inkjet -- like printing photos at home.